Flexible Work Arrangements

 All employees except students employed in a student job title

 - Responsible Office:

 - Vice President and Chief Human Resources Officer

 The University of Texas Health Science Center at Houston ("university") recognizes there may be times when the standard work week is not optimal for the university and/or its employees, and there may be benefits to allowing employees to use flexible work arrangements such as flextime or telecommuting.
 The university particularly supports using flexible work options to help employees manage the competing demands of work and family.

 Standard Work Week: The standard work week of the university is a fixed and regularly recurring period of 168 hours, seven consecutive 24-hour periods, commencing at 12:01 a.m.
 Saturday and ending at midnight Friday.
+Any deviations from this standard work week must be approved by Human Resources.
+An example of a deviation from this standard work week would be a work week of 168 hours, seven consecutive 24-hour periods, commencing at 12:01 a.m.
+Sunday and ending at midnight on Saturday.
 The work day is normally a period of eight hours worked within a 24-hour period.
 The normal work day is from 8 a.m. to 5 p.m., Monday through Friday.
 (Refer to HOOP Policy 51 Shift Differential Pay.)